pac4j/play-pac4j/README.md

 The `JavaWebContext` and `ScalaWebContext` have been merged into a new `PlayWebContext`.

 The `StorageHelper` has been removed, replaced by the `PlayCacheStore` implementation where you can set the timeouts.
+You can provide your own implementation of the `CacheStore` if necessary.

-The `PlayLogoutHandler` has been moved to the `org.pac4j.play.cas.logout` package and renamed as `PlayCacheLogoutHandler`.
+The `PlayLogoutHandler` has been moved to the `org.pac4j.play.cas.logout` package and renamed as `PlayCacheLogoutHandler` (it relies on the Play Cache).

-The static specific `Config` has been replaced by the default `org.pac4j.core.config.Config` object to define the `Clients` and the `Authorizer`s.
+The static specific `Config` has been replaced by the default `org.pac4j.core.config.Config` object to define the clients (authentication) and the authorizers (authorizations).

-Custom 401 / 403 HTTP error pages must be now defined by overriding the `DefaultHttpActionAdapter`.
+Custom 401 / 403 HTTP error pages must now be defined by overriding the `DefaultHttpActionAdapter`.

 The `isAjax` parameter is no longer available as AJAX requests are now automatically detected.
 The `stateless` parameter is no longer available as the stateless nature is held by the client itself.
-The `requireAnyRole` and `requieAllRoles` parameters are no longer available and authorizers must be used instead.
+The `requireAnyRole` and `requieAllRoles` parameters are no longer available and authorizers must be used instead (with the `authorizerName` parameter).

 ## Demo